topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 | ![R05_Glycolysis_prelim](../08_GenesToLookFor/GeneChecks/Glycolysis/Glycolysis.R05.lfc0.png) | ![GF04_Glycolysis_prelim](../08_GenesToLookFor/GeneChecks/Glycolysis/Glycolysis.GF04.lfc0.png) |

 ### Gluconeogenesis
-Relevance: Production of hexoses from pyruvate as fuel for storage carbohydrate synthesis
+**Relevance**: Production of hexoses from pyruvate as fuel for storage carbohydrate synthesis

 Seems to be upregulated overall, to varying degrees

 _Some genes still need to be checked_

 | R05 | GF04 |